databricks-industry-solutions/context-graph-analytics/README.md

 8. Run the `extract_same_as_edges.py` notebook.
 7. Open up the `analytics_01_impact.py` or the `analytics_02_investigation.py` notebook and follow the steps to run it.

-If you want to customize or further build on the solution accelerator, follow the development and deployment guide in the next section.
+If you want to customize or further build on the solution accelerator, follow the deployment guide and development guide in the next two sections.

-## Development & Deployment Guide
+## Deployment Guide

 The general philosophy is to manage all configurations and deployed notebooks as code using git processes for version control.
 It is crucial that the actual deployed notebooks are versioned controlled to facilitate operational debugging and troubleshooting.

-### Deployment
+### Initial Deployment

 1. Fork this repo in your organization’s github/gitlab (henceforth my-context-graph repo) & set the upstream to the original